partidodigitalpt/documentation/Statutes for political parties supported by dapps.md

 <p align="center">
 <b>( article 9 )</b><br>
-Rights and duties of Party members
+Rights and duties of party members
 </p>

 It is the right of members of the **PP** to participate in all activities, to formulate any suggestion or criticism that may be deemed convenient or to propose new policies or changes to existing ones.
 Everything should be doable with the support of the on-line platform.
 Alternatively, **PP** welcomes paper-based proposals and referendums.